linyue0103/terminal/doc/specs/#13000 - In-process ConPTY.md

 ### Discussion

-This step is somewhat difficult to visualize, but the basic idea is that instead of having 3 arrows going in and out of the Server component, we got exactly 1.
+This goal is somewhat difficult to visualize, but the basic idea is that instead of having 3 arrows going in and out of the Server component, we got exactly 1.
 This makes the console server and its VT translation a proper, reusable component, which we need so that we can solve the out-of-sync issues and to support all Console APIs.
 To make the Server API convenient to use, the interface needs to be narrowed down to as few methods as possible.
 This interface is currently called `IApiRoutines`.

 ### API Design